tambetvali/LaeArve/Books/DevBooks/index.md

 - In Flask, create webpage of your files, databases etc.
 - Create a server to serve your bot online, so that your website can acces it.
 - On website, you need some HTML+JS+CSS solution to display the bot visually.

+## Using your bank account

+To have AI training hardware, where you can train and run your models:
+- Buy one computer from HP omen family, where you analyze your needs, such as model and whether it's only for you or to serve to many people, in which case the same machine is for smaller models.

+To have the software:
+- Buy VSCode and some of it's code assistants, such as CoPilot or Tabnine, in full versions.
+- Pay for CoLab full account, and for Hugging Face services.
+- Use Clouds to train (fine-tune) larger AI's, which can get to thousands of euros, days, or even weeks.

 ### Where and how you can use my data to set up